dhewm/dhewm3/Configuration.md

 - `r_glDebugContext` Enable OpenGL debug context and printing warnings/errors from the graphics driver.
   Changing that CVar requires a `vid_restart` (or set it as startup argument)

+- `image_usePrecompressedTextures` can now also be set to `2`.
+    - `1` Use precompressed textures (.dds files), no matter which format they're in
+    - `2` Only use precompressed textures if they're in BPTC (BC7) format, which has better quality than the old ones shipped with Doom3 that use S3TC/DXT.
+If no BPTC/BC7 (or uncompressed) .dds file is found, fall back to uncompressed .tga.
+Especially useful when using high-res texture packs that use BC7 compression.
+    - `0` Don't use precompressed (.dds) textures but the uncompressed ones (.tga)
+- `image_useCompression` can now also be set to `2`.
+    - `1` When loading an uncompressed (.tga) texture, let the GPU (driver) compress it to S3TC/DXT so it uses less VRAM (Video memory on the GPU) but doesn't look as good as leaving it uncompressed or using precompressed textures, if available.
+      **Note:** IMHO this only makes sense together with `image_usePrecompressedTextures 1`, so .dds textures are preferred (they should have better encoding quality than what the GPU driver produces on the fly *and* load faster) and only if a texture doesn't exist as .dds, the uncompressed TGA is loaded and then compressed on upload.
+    - `2` When loading an uncompressed (.tga) texture, let the GPU (driver) compress it to BPTC/BC7 (if the GPU supports it).
+Has better quality than S3TC/DXT but loading textures might take longer.
+      *Probably only makes sense with high-res texturing packs that don't use BPTC/BC7, because if your GPU supports BPTC, it most probably has enough VRAM for the uncompressed original TGA textures, which look at least as good, but for high resolution textures saving VRAM by compressing on load can help)*.
+    - `0` Don't compress uncompressed textures when loading them - best quality, but uses more VRAM.

 - `s_alReverbGain` reduce strength of OpenAL (EAX-like) EFX reverb effects, `0.0` - `1.0` (default `0.5`)
 - `s_alHRTF` Enable [HRTF](https://en.wikipedia.org/w/index.php?title=Head-related_transfer_function)
    for better surround sound with stereo **headphones**. `0`: Disable, `1`: Enable, `-1`: Let OpenAL decide (default).